tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 strokeWeight(3)
 {% endhighlight %}

 The `random()` function takes one or two arguments.
-One arguments defines an upper limit:
+One argument defines an upper limit:

 {% highlight py %}
 ...